anb94/gwas_pancan/scripts/WHI/plink/README.md

 rewritten in C by Christopher Chang https://github.com/chrchang/plink-ng.
 The version used here is a fork from github.com/chrchang/plink-ng found at https://github.com/anb94/plink-ng.

 File: doseinfoconversion.sh (using container built from canary_v3.def)

 ### Step 5: Combine pdat files

+This step will combine the pdat files for each chromosome into a single file.

+File: combinepdat.sh

+### Step 6: Combine low quality snps

+The low quality snp files created in step 2 will be combined into a single file for each group and threshold.

+File: combinelowqualnp.sh

+### Step 7: Identification of shared SNPs

+### Step 8: Download Reference Genome & Extract RSID

+A reference genome is needed to add a unique RSID to SNPs in later steps.

+File: getrefgenome.sh

+### Step 9: